-5.4 Indication of information that may need to be requested to clarifyfy the concern oxtimes Information on toxicological properties Information on physico-chemical properties \Box Information on fate and behaviour \Box Information on exposure □ Information on eco otoxicological propert ies \Box Information on uses □ Information on ED potential \Box Other (provide further details below) In order to clarify the concerns identified furth carcinogenicity properties of the substances may on reproductive toxicity and 5.5 Potential follow-up and link to risk management ⊠ Harmonised C&L □ Restriction □ A 🗆 Αι Authorisation details) Depending on the outcome of the substance evaluation a harmonised classification is a possible risk management measure.
+5.4 Indication of information that may need to be requested to clarifyfy the concern

+☑ Information on toxicological properties Information on physico-chemical properties □ Information on fate and behaviour $\Box$ Information on exposure □ Information on ecotoxicological properties □ Information on uses □ Information on ED potential $\Box$ Other (provide further details below)

+In order to clarify the concerns identified further information on reproductive toxicity and carcinogenicity properties of the substances may be necessary.

+5.5 Potential follow-up and link to risk management

+⊠ Harmonised C&L □ Restriction □ Authorisation Other (provide further details) Depending on the outcome of the substance evaluation a harmonised classification is a possible risk management measure.